 The course is intended for staff members of international development organisations, human rights/social justice organisations and international organisations.
 Participants should have a good written command of English and have high competence and comfort with computer and Internet use.
 HREA aims to ensure equal gender and geographical distribution across the selected participants.

 Tuition fee for participants: US$ 625 (after 1 July 2017: US$ 725); tuition for auditors: US$ 235 (US$ 275 after 1 July 2017).
 Payments can be made online with major credit cards (Discover, MasterCard, Visa), PayPal and bank transfer (additional fee applies).
 Bulk rates are available.
 Payments are due upon registration.

 How to register

 Register for this course (opens in new window).
-Early registration and payment deadline: 1 December 2016.
-However, registrations are accepted on a first-come-first-served basis.
+Registrations are accepted on a first-come-first-served basis.
 Please be advised that courses generally fill up quickly!

 Frequently Asked Questions

 Frequently asked questions about HREA’s e-learning courses.